We aim for our curriculum to be –

 We use Visible Learning to support the delivery of the curriculum.
 See the Visible learning page for more information.

-Overviews for each year group in each theme are on the class pages.
-Below are the expectations for reading, writing and maths for each year group.
+Overviews for each year group in each theme and the expectations for reading, writing and maths for each year group are below.